rajgoel/reveal.js-plugins/seminar/README.md

 The seminar plugin provides interaction capabilities with other hosts and participants.
 Multiple hosts can control the slides of the reveal.js presentation and the audience can follow the slides on their own phone, tablet or laptop as they are presented.
 As the hosts navigate the slides, all client presentations will update in real time.
 The seminar plugin supports bidirectional between hosts and participants and can be used with other plugins:

-- [`chalkboard` plugin](https://github.com/rajgoel/reveal.js-plugins/tree/master/chalkboard): chalkboard drawings are update in real time on the screen of each participant
+- [`chalkboard` plugin](https://github.com/rajgoel/reveal.js-plugins/tree/master/chalkboard): chalkboard drawings are updated in real time on the screen of each participant
 - [`poll` plugin](https://github.com/rajgoel/reveal.js-plugins/tree/master/poll): presentations can include instant polls in which participants can select one of multiple choices and the overall results are shown, e.g., in a chart on another slide
+- [`questions` plugin](https://github.com/rajgoel/reveal.js-plugins/tree/master/questions): allows to collect questions for a Q&A, participants can ask questions and upvote questions that they want to be answered first

 ## Demo